Kevin Spacey's accuser describes the Oscar-winning actor as a 'slippery, snaky' predator to avoid

 “He’s a bit like that, a bit creepy,” the man said in his police interview last year.

-Spacey, 63, has pleaded not guilty to a dozen charges involving four men for events that date from 2001 to 2013.
+Spacey, 63, has pleaded not guilty to a dozen charges for events that date from 2001 to 2013.
 The charges include sexual assault, indecent assault and causing a person to engage in penetrative sexual activity without consent.

 He could go to prison if convicted, though Spacey told a German magazine that he expects he’ll be offered work "the moment I am cleared of these charges.”

-The case expected to last four weeks continues Tuesday before a jury of nine men and three women in Southwark Crown Court.
+The trial, which is expected to last four weeks, continues Tuesday before a jury of nine men and three women in Southwark Crown Court.

 Once one of the biggest actors of his generation, Spacey won an Academy Award for supporting actor in “The Usual Suspects” in 1995 and best actor Oscar for the 1999 movie “American Beauty.”
 He’s also won awards for the stage and small screen.